 Continuing along from San Georgio’s church, you’ll come across the castle and luscious grounds of Castello Brown.
 It was built in the 1400’s and today hosts various art exhibits, festivals and events.
 The magnificent gardens would make a great backdrop if you are considering getting married in Portofino.
 Keep going and you’ll come across Portofino’s lighthouse, where you can stop for a bevvy and, again, some great views.
 Aside from hiking a few routes or renting a bike, you’re left with shopping in Portofino.

-As you’d expect, Portofino offers a variety of high-end boutiques, but it really felt like a duty-free stop to me.
+As you’d expect, Portofino offers a variety of high-end boutiques.
 You’ll find Loro Piana, Louis Vuitton, Dior, Missoni plus others.
 Again, this town is quite baffling.
 Either everyone is wealthy, or they go elsewhere to shop.
 I also pondered about all the cruise ships that stop here.
 Just where does everyone go?
-And I assume you can buy high-end clothes on the ship so why would you shop here other than to say, “Oh, I bought this in Portofino.”
+I assume you can buy high-end clothes on the ship so why would you shop here other than to say, “Oh, I bought this in Portofino.”
 It was quite busy when we were there, even without a cruise ship in port.
 I can’t imagine how the locals deal with all these tourists flocking through…

-In a nutshell, the experience was underwhelming.
+In a nutshell, the experience was a bit underwhelming.
 I’m glad I visited.
 I’m glad I didn’t stay.
-And I will not be returning.
 I don’t profess to always shed a positive light on any destination, but I will give you my honest opinion.
 And even if I wanted to splurge on Portofino, which I can, I wouldn’t.
 It was missing something for me.
-For a small chic resort, I much preferred Positano on the Amalfi Coast, south of Naples.
+For a small chic resort, I really prefer Positano on the Amalfi Coast, south of Naples.

 If you are in the Portofino area, another small fishing village worth visiting is Camogli.
 It’s unassuming and you’ll find reasonably-priced restaurants and bars along the sea with plenty of lovely beach areas.